xiaodong-hu/xiaodong-hu.github.io/docs/home.md

 ## About Me
 I am currently a Ph.D. candidate in Theoretical Condensed Matter Physics at Boston College, under the mentorship of Prof. Ying Ran.
-My research is primarily focused on exploring the intricate emergent phenomena in strongly-correlated systems, particularly when both symmetry and topology come into play, such as fractional Chern insulators, which serve as lattice analogues to fractional quantum Hall systems, and high-temperature superconductors.
-I use both analytic methods and numeric tools in my research.
+My research is primarily focused on exploring the intricate emergent phenomena in strongly-correlated systems, with a particular emphasis on the interplay of symmetry and topology, such as fractional Chern insulators (lattice analogue of fractional Quantum Hall effect), Kitaev materials, and high-$T_c$ superconductors.
+Both analytic methods and numerical tools are used in my reasearch.

 Outside of physics, I like to play the board game Go, go hiking, and self-learn programming techniques and abstract mathematics.